rdeusser/logsip/README.md

 }
 ```

-This package behaves almost identi:cally to the standard log package:
+This package behaves almost identically to the standard log package:

 ```go
 package main